 - Courses will proceed when there are sufficient participants.

 Animal experiments should be set up and carried out by experts.
 In all cases, harm to the well-being of the experimental animal must be reduced to the absolute minimum.
 After all, all animals ultimately have the same intrinsic value.
 This requires knowledge, expertise and a correct attitude towards experimental animals.
-Since 1986, Utrecht University has been offering the Laboratory Animal Science course.
-It's now offered 14 times a year.
-It is the longest running and the most given course on laboratory animal science in Europe.
+Utrecht University has been providing the course in Experimental Animal Science since 1986, making it the longest running and most frequently taught course in Europe.
+Annually, this course is given about eight times.
 The course is established, provided and continuously updated with the developments in science, ethics and legislation.